 Union Expedition Splitboard Bindings

-New for the 2017/2018 winter will see another major player enter the splitboard binding world, the Union Binding Company which is releasing the Expedition splitboard binding, (click for review) this is what professional snowboarder Travis Rice had to say:
+The 2017/18 winter saw another major player enter the splitboard binding world, the Union Binding Company which introduced the Expedition splitboard binding, (click for review) this is what professional snowboarder Travis Rice had to say:

 “Up until now, the split boarding experience has been hindered by bindings that are built for mountaineering, not snowboarding.”

-I don’t fully agree with Travis, however the Union Expedition Splitboard binding (shown above) does feel much more like a traditional offering from Union making it uniquely different to the other splitboard bindings on the market.
-The materials, weight and comfort will be tough to match for the other major splitboard binding manufactures in North America including Voile, Spark R&D, Karakoram and a newcomer in Fix Bindings whose release date is tbd.
+I don’t fully agree with Travis, however the Union Expedition Splitboard binding (shown above) does feel and ride much more like a traditional offering from Union making it uniquely different to the other splitboard bindings on the market.
+The materials, weight and comfort will be tough to match for the other major splitboard binding manufactures in North America including Voile, Spark R&D, K2 and Karakoram.

 Voile Splitboard Bindings